 No one wants to pull a stick of gum from a beaten up pack that looks like it’s falling apart, though.
-Inspire chewing confidence by offering up gum from this awesome case made from recycled, durable materials.
-It’s a hard case that won’t fall apart in your pocket or purse, yet if you don’t make 35 friends on the plane, you can still keep the gum fresh, and split it up to use afterwards at work, or walking around town.
+Inspire chewing confidence by offering up gum from an awesome case made from recycled, durable materials.

 Snacks That Could Replace a Meal I’ve been stuck on airplanes for hours where flight attendants can’t serve food and you can’t get up out of your seat (whether turbulence, stuck at the gate, etc.).
 If you get hungry or if your blood sugar starts dropping, you NEED food!
 The airline will not help you out.
 Pick up some granola bars, nut bars or something with protein that could keep you full for a few hours if necessary.

 Magazine or Book Yes, inflight TV screens are awesome.
 As is the Candy Crush game on your phone or a thriller on your Kindle.
 But for those moments when you can’t access digital entertainment, or if the power on your seatback should go out (yes, it’s happened to me on an international flight where the TV screen wouldn’t work for 8 hours), then you need something to keep you occupied.